 In an article published by the Harvard Extension School of Professional Development, Business Applications for Artificial Intelligence: What to Know in 2019, Dr. Mark Esposito discussed opportunities to use AI in finance and banking — two sectors often mired in outdated processes.
 AI opportunities in business also show promise across other industries, including healthcare, education, transportation, waste management, and more.
 Esposito noted, “The low-hanging fruit is recognizing where in the value chain they [business leaders] can improve operations.
 AI doesn’t start with AI.
 It starts at the company level.”

-A CSP built with a modular architecture helps enable a more fluid exchange of content and greater interoperability between platform components.
+A CSP built with a modular content services architecture helps enable a more fluid exchange of content and greater interoperability between platform components.
 Tapping into existing applications and assets in a business can be accomplished without having to physically migrate information or applications to new hardware platforms.
 Liberating data from siloes and creating smart data requires an architecture that can bridge content barriers.

 The benefits of AI-enhanced business processes haven’t gone unnoticed by industry leaders.
 Gartner describes augmented intelligence as a “human-centered partnership model of people and AI working together to enhance cognitive performance,” which can include learning and decision making.
 In a press release, Gartner projected that AI augmentation will generate $2.9 trillion of business value in 2021.
 Svetlana Sicular, research vice president at Gartner, noted, “Augmented intelligence is all about people taking advantage of AI.
 As AI technology evolves, the combined human and AI capabilities that augmented intelligence allows will deliver the greatest benefits to enterprises.”
 For example, a call center might capture the audio of a customer conversation, transcribe it in real time, and then provide the call center agent with a running transcription of the call, sentiment analysis of the customer’s comments, and recent customer data to guide the conversation.